TITLE 41: FIRE PROTECTION

 1) install new underground tanks or piping;

-2) remove tanks, piping or interstitial sensors;
+2) remove tanks or piping;

 3) abandon-in-place a UST or piping;